FREQUENTLY ASKED QUESTIONS

 For technical support, please contact GoFundraise customer care via support@gofundraise.com or 1300 889 272.

-Melanoma March 2023 is aiming to raise $1 million for Australia's first clinical trial into the psychological stresses experienced by advanced melanoma patients.
+Melanoma March 2024 is aiming to raise $1 million for Melanoma Institute Australia’s life-saving research.

 There is no obligation to fundraise when taking part in Melanoma March, however all donations, no matter how big or small, are greatly appreciated and help us to move closer to our goal of zero deaths from melanoma